getgrav/grav-theme-afterburner2/README.md

 To install this theme, just download the zip version of this repository and unzip it under `/your/site/grav/user/themes`.
 Then, rename the folder to `afterburner2`.
 You can find these files either on [GitHub](https://github.com/getgrav/grav-theme-afterburner2) or via [GetGrav.org](http://getgrav.org/downloads/themes).

-You should now have all the plugin files under
+You should now have all the theme files under

     /your/site/grav/user/themes/afterburner2

->> NOTE: This theme is a modular component for Grav which requires [Grav](http://github.com/getgrav/grav), the [Error](https://github.com/getgrav/grav-theme-error) and [Problems](https://github.com/getgrav/grav-plugin-problems) plugins, and a theme to be installed in order to operate.
+>> NOTE: This theme is a modular component for Grav which requires the [Grav](http://github.com/getgrav/grav), [Error](https://github.com/getgrav/grav-theme-error) and [Problems](https://github.com/getgrav/grav-plugin-problems) plugins.

 # Updating